abezr/devart.ai/README.md

 **Sandboxes**: Ephemeral, isolated Kubernetes Pods or Jobs provisioned on-demand for agents to perform their work, ensuring a clean and secure execution environment.

 **Agent SDK**: A dedicated SDK (e.g., [devart-agent-template](devart-agent-template)) provides a simple interface for agents to connect to the message queue and interact with the platform's API.

+**Agent Capabilities**: Agents can declare their skills and specializations, enabling the intelligent dispatch system to match them with appropriate tasks.

 ## 🗺️ Future Roadmap